It Depends: Critical reception

 Zachary Horvath of HotNewHipHop stated "In general, it's nothing too out there for either artist, but they do display some nice chemistry, which they have done on several occasions."

+Remix

+The remix titled "It Depends (The Remix)", features the artist of the song's sample, American singer Usher.
+The remix released as promotional single on October 17, 2025.

 Chart performance

-“It Depends” peaked at number 16 on the Billboard Hot 100 and reached number 3 on the Hot R&B/Hip-Hop Songs chart.
+"It Depends" peaked at number 16 on the Billboard Hot 100 and reached number 3 on the Hot R&B/Hip-Hop Songs chart.
 Internationally, the single charted at number 51 on the UK Singles Chart and number 39 in New Zealand.

-The song rose to No. 1 on Billboard’s R&B/Hip-Hop Airplay chart for the week dated November 8, 2025, giving Brown the top two positions simultaneously for the first time as the lead artist, alongside his track “Residuals.”
-The song also marked Brown’s 12th No. 1 on the chart, tying him with Lil Wayne for the third-most all-time.
+The song rose to No. 1 on Billboards R&B/Hip-Hop Airplay chart for the week dated November 8, 2025, giving Brown the top two positions simultaneously for the first time as the lead artist, alongside his track "Residuals".
+The song also marked Brown's 12th No. 1 on the chart, tying him with Lil Wayne for the third-most all-time.